IvoVellekoop/wavesim_py/README.md

         python -m pip install <package name>

-7. After updating conda, setting up a new environment, installing packages, it is a nice idea to clean-up any installation packages or tarballs as they are not needed anymore:
+7. After updating conda, setting up a new environment, installing packages, it is a nice idea to clean up any installation packages or tarballs as they are not needed anymore:

         conda clean --all

 ---

-## If problem with specifying fonts in matplotlib.rc
+# If problem with specifying fonts in matplotlib.rc

 Example of an error: "findfont: Generic family 'sans-serif' not found because none of the following families were found: Time New Roman"